Reverse the decision to cut Arriva Midlands funding - save Sunday services

 *Simon Mathieson, of Arriva Midlands, said: "It will become financially unsustainable for us to continue to cover the overheads we incur opening our Cannock depot on Sundays and we have made the decision to cancel all services that run from our Delta Way depot on Sundays with effect from April 1.”

-- 2E - Walsall to Hednesford (via Bloxwich, Gt Wyrley, Cheslyn Hay & Cannock)
+- 2E - Walsall to Hednesford (via Bloxwich, Great Wyrley, Cheslyn Hay & Cannock) No evening or Sundays; & not serving Hednesford or Pye Green

-- 62S - Cannock to Lichfield (via Hednesford & Burntwood)
+- 62/62S - Cannock to Lichfield (via Hednesford & Burntwood) No evening or Sundays and route change

-- 70 - Cannock to Wolverhampton (via Featherstone & University)
+- 70/70A - Cannock to Wolverhampton (via Featherstone & University) No evening or Sundays

 Please sign this petition in an attempt to convince Staffordshire County Council and Cabinet member for Commercial, Mark Deaville, to reverse their decision and maintain funding for these vital services.
 Thank you.